Feng-Ji-Lab/BKT/README.md

-# Bayesian Knowledge Tracing in R
+# BKT: Bayesian Knowledge Tracing in R

 We introduce an **R** implementation of the Bayesian Knowledge Tracing algorithm and its variants, which estimate student cognitive mastery from problem-solving sequences.